Supplier Performance Management Policy

 Implementation Plan

-Effective 01Jan2021, all key strategic suppliers will have their respective performance assessed against the criteria set out below.
-Performance will be tracked in performance scorecards.
+Effective Jan.
+1, 2025, all key strategic suppliers will have their respective performance assessed against the criteria set out below.
+Performance will be tracked in performance scorecards, Joint Management Committee Meetings and Supplier Relationship Management Meetings.

 Procurement Changes